-Though it may seem counterintuitive to concentrate resources on a single account, 85% of marketers who measure ROI say that account-based marketing delivers higher returns than any other marketing strategy.
+Though it may seem counterintuitive to concentrate resources on a single account, 85% of marketers who measure ROI say that client account management delivers higher returns than any other marketing strategy.
 Take Northrop Grumman for example; the firm leveraged an account-based marketing strategy to win a 10-year, $2 billion IT services contract with the Commonwealth of Virginia.
 That’s a powerful testament to the potential of a well-executed account-based marketing strategy.

 What are the benefits of account-based marketing?

 Some of the biggest benefits of account-based marketing include:

 Typically, marketing teams create inbound campaigns designed to capture as many new leads as possible, while the sales department spends its time nurturing only those leads that are most likely to buy.
 With account-based marketing, though, your sales and marketing teams must be aligned in order to identify the biggest, most high-value opportunities and collaboratively create utra-targeted campaigns that speak directly to them.

 Another great by-product of sales and marketing team alignment is a more consistent customer experience as well as more relevant and tailored marketing messages.
 Instead of seeing marketing content that appeals to an entire industry or vertical, account-based marketing targets receive campaigns that are designed specifically for them on a routine basis.